nishtahir/FullStackIoTDemo/README.md

 Full stack IoT demo
 ===================

-A small project aimed at demonstrating together to show Client, Server and Embedded device interaction.
+A small project aimed at demonstrating Client, Server and Embedded device interaction.
 While some scripts were put together with a Unix environment in mind (Tested on Ubuntu 15).
 The vast majority of the code should be platform independent.

 Dependencies
 ============